 To help inform policymakers as they debate a range of patient protection options, we have identified key considerations for addressing surprise medical bills.
-These considerations are informed by policies already adopted in 28 states and the proposals under consideration in Congress.
+These considerations are informed by policies already adopted in more than half of states and the federal No Surprises Act.
 One key consideration is transparency standards.

 Some surprise bills—primarily for non-emergency services—arise due to inaccurate or incomplete information about whether a provider is in an insurer’s network.
 Provider networks can change over time, and provider directories are not always updated.
 Sometimes providers themselves do not know which plan networks they’re in, leading to patient confusion and surprise bills.
 Additional transparency requirements, without additional patient protections, will not ensure use of network providers nor solve all surprise bills (such as emergency care, when the patient does not have the option to search for and select an in-network provider).
 However, policymakers can consider additional ways to improve access to accurate information for patients, insurers, and providers.

 To help minimize the potential for surprise medical bills, policymakers may consider specific disclosure requirements for plans and providers.
 For example, policymakers can require health care providers to disclose the insurance networks in which they participate, the cost of their services, and the possibility that ancillary services (such as anesthesia, imaging, or laboratory services) might not be available from in-network providers.
 Insurers could be required to disclose and keep up-to-date specific information about their provider networks, cost-sharing requirements, and the coverage available if out-of-network providers are used.
 By disclosing this information in advance, patients may be able to make alternative arrangements and thus avoid an out-of-network bill.